adner/adner.github.io/_posts/2025-10-18-teams-ai-sdk-m365-agents-toolkit-doom.markdown

   </a>
 {% endif %}

-When deploying AI agents to an organization, there are quite a lot of options available in the Microsoft ecosystem.
+When deploying AI agents in an organization, there are quite a lot of options available in the Microsoft ecosystem.
 For example, [Copilot Studio](https://learn.microsoft.com/en-us/microsoft-copilot-studio/) is the go-to no-code framework for creating AI agents that can be deployed to [various channels](https://learn.microsoft.com/en-us/microsoft-copilot-studio/publication-fundamentals-publish-channels?tabs=web) - such as Microsoft Teams, a webpage, M365 Copilot Chat and many more.

 <!--end_excerpt-->

-One way of making an agent created in Copilot Studio in a custom channel - such as a native app or a web page - is to the use the [Copilot Studio Client](https://learn.microsoft.com/en-us/microsoft-copilot-studio/publication-integrate-web-or-native-app-m365-agents-sdk?tabs=dotnet#copilot-studio-client-samples) that is part of the [Microsoft 365 Agents SDK](https://learn.microsoft.com/en-us/microsoft-365/agents-sdk/agents-sdk-overview?tabs=csharp).
+One way of making an agent created in Copilot Studio available in a custom channel - such as a native app or a web page - is to use the [Copilot Studio Client](https://learn.microsoft.com/en-us/microsoft-copilot-studio/publication-integrate-web-or-native-app-m365-agents-sdk?tabs=dotnet#copilot-studio-client-samples) that is part of the [Microsoft 365 Agents SDK](https://learn.microsoft.com/en-us/microsoft-365/agents-sdk/agents-sdk-overview?tabs=csharp).
 I explored this option in [this video](https://www.youtube.com/watch?v=6B60HVbnHmw) where the Copilot Studio Client is used to embed an agent created in Copilot Studio in a custom web page (the code can be found in [this repo](https://github.com/adner/CustomCopilotStudioAgentUI)):

 [![](/images/251018/image1.png)](https://www.youtube.com/watch?v=6B60HVbnHmw)

 In many cases, Microsoft Teams is the channel of choice when deploying AI agents.
-So what options are available if you want to create an AI agent that is available in Teams?
+So what options are available if you want to create an AI agent that should be available in Teams?
 As mentioned above, Copilot Studio is a good option, especially if you want a no-code approach.
 But what if you want more control?
-In this blog post I intend to explore some other options available for creating agents in Teams:
+In this blog post I intend to explore some other options available for publishing agents in Teams:

 - The [Microsoft 365 Agents SDK](https://learn.microsoft.com/en-us/microsoft-365/agents-sdk/agents-sdk-overview?tabs=csharp) - An extensive framework that allows for the creation of AI agents that can be deployed to many different channels, Microsoft Teams being one of them.
-- The [Teams AI Library](https://learn.microsoft.com/en-us/microsoftteams/platform/teams-ai-library/welcome) - An SDK that abtracts away a lot of the complexity of the M365 Agents SDK, and allows for rapid creation of Teams AI agents.
+- The [Teams AI Library](https://learn.microsoft.com/en-us/microsoftteams/platform/teams-ai-library/welcome) - An SDK that abstracts away a lot of the complexity of the M365 Agents SDK, and allows for rapid creation of Teams AI agents.
 - The [Microsoft 365 Agents Toolkit](https://learn.microsoft.com/en-us/microsoft-365/developer/overview-m365-agents-toolkit) - Tooling that simplifies the scaffolding of agent projects, deployment, etc.

 So, let's look into these in a little more detail.